On the Optimization Landscape of Dynamic Output Feedback Linear Quadratic Control: Problem Statement

 \subsection{The \texttt{dLQR} Problem}

-In this paper, motivated by observer-based controllers in Remark~\ref{remark:observer}, we consider the class of full-order dynamic output-feedback controllers in the form of\footnote{This is in the standard form of strictly proper dynamic controllers, which do not use $y_t$ \cite{tang2021analysis,zheng2021analysis,van2020data}.}
+In this paper, we assume that the order of the system state $n$ is known.
+Motivated by learning deterministic dynamic controllers, we consider the class of \textit{full-order} dynamic output-feedback controllers in the form of \footnote{This is in the standard form of strictly proper dynamic controllers, where there is no direct feed-through of $y_t$ to $u_t$ \cite{zheng2021analysis,van2020data}.}